BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

     Title: Welcome to the Personal section of my site
     tags: Introduction Personal
     layout: post
-    description: Explanation of how to register for and use the personal section of thissite.
+    description: Explanation of how to register for and use the personal section of this site.
     category: personal
     ---